KumoCorp/kumomta/docs/userguide/configuration/dkim.md

 }
 ```

-Where you want to enable dkim signing, simple call that signer in policy.
+Where you want to enable dkim signing, simply call that signer in policy.

 IE:  `msg:dkim_sign(signer)`